JaapSuter/jaapsuter.github.com/_posts/2009-12-1-frozen-futures.markdown

 Well, you can make backups, for one.

 ### Jaap
-I'll be curious if this event will change the strategy for you and/or Elisa, a little ways down, once the immediacy of emotional and practical (e.g., funeral, etc.) consequences has worn off a little.
+I'll be curious if this event will change the strategy for you or Elisa, a little ways down, once the immediacy of emotional and practical (e.g., funeral, etc.) consequences has worn off a little.